-Until very recently it was Bournemouth boss Eddie Howe who was tipped to be the man to replace Wenger, but a run of poor form and the Cherries now embroiled in a relegation battle has seen Howe’s odds lengthen to 10/1 (11.0) to fall into fourth place in the betting according to Sky Bet.
+Until very recently it was Bournemouth boss Eddie Howe who was being tipped to be the man to replace Wenger, but a run of poor form and with the Cherries now embroiled in a relegation battle, Howe’s odds have grown to 14/1 (15.0) to fall into fifth place in the betting according to Sky Bet.

-The new favourite for the post of Juventus chief Massimiliano Allegri who has led the Old Lady to Serie A domination (two titles) and a Champions League final defeat to Barcelona back in 2015, since being appointed in 2014.
-Now the suave 49-year old is seen by the bookmakers as the top favourite at the Emirates with pretty short odds of 4/1 (5.00).
-Allegri has achieved everything domestically in Italy so a new challenge to take Arsenal to a league title or European glory could be too appealing to turn down.
+The favourite for the post is the Juventus chief Massimiliano Allegri, who has led the Old Lady to Serie A domination (two titles) and a Champions League final defeat to Barcelona back in 2015, since being appointed in 2014.

-Unsurprisingly though is the name of Thomas Tuchel at Borussia Dortmund also in at 7/1 (8.00) to succeed Arsene Wenger.
+Unsurprisingly though is the name of Thomas Tuchel at Borussia Dortmund who is second favourite at 9/1 (10.0) to succeed Arsene Wenger.
 The brand and style of football would suit Arsenal fans and the young German manager would certainly know how to deal with the expectation, the pressures of the Champions League and a league title chasing campaign.
-However, his Dortmund side has slipped somewhat this season and currently sits behind newly promoted RB Leipzig - so if you’re to judge it on how hot the manager’s stock is right now, it’s not a surprise to see him behind the likes of an Allegri or Rodgers.

-Several familiar faces are in the running to replace Wenger (albeit far out options), including former Gunners stars Dennis Bergkamp and Thierry Henry, who are listed at 20/1 (21.0) and 25/1 (26.0) to take the position next, despite a stark lack in managerial experience in both ex-players’ cases.
+Several familiar faces are in the running to replace Wenger (albeit far out options), including former Gunners stars Dennis Bergkamp and Thierry Henry, who are both listed at 25/1 (26.0) to take the job, despite a stark lack in managerial experience in both ex-players’ cases.

-Current assistant manager Steve Bould is a big outsider to replace Wenger at 40/1 (41.0), while Bayern Munich boss Carlo Ancelotti sits at the back of the order as a 50/1 (51.0) outsider.
+Current assistant manager Steve Bould is a big outsider to replace Wenger at 40/1 (41.0), while Bayern Munich boss Carlo Ancelotti is also priced at 40/1 (41.0).

 Former Tottenham Hotspur chief Harry Redknapp is also a near-impossible option at 100/1 (101.0), as is Louis van Gaal following a miserable two years in charge of Manchester United.